FollyMaddy/webshop-tools/README.md

 Add printer :

-Connect your labelprinter to the USB-port!
+Connect your labelprinter to the USB-port !

 Go to the webpage of cups (with a graphic OS you can use a normal webbrowser) :